Area Charlotte stores still overcharging consumers

 In the last year, the Better Business Bureau has had to approach more businesses accused of price scanning errors and overcharging customers.

-“In the fast majority of cases, the business goes, ‘Yup, I am sorry.
+“In the vast majority of cases, the business goes, ‘Yup, I am sorry.
 My bad.’
 And takes care of it,” Bartholomy said.

 Customers catch errors and file complaints with the Better Business Bureau in these instances.